vd Brink Home Automations

 Auto screen on

-With the API GET call http://192.168.1.x:2323/?cmd=screenOn&password=<password> is it possible to turn the screen on.
+Using the API GET call http://192.168.1.x:2323/?cmd=screenOn&password=<password> you can turn the screen on.

 Auto screen off

-With the API GET call http://192.168.1.x:2323/?cmd=screenOff&password=<password> is it possible to turn the screen off.
+Using the API GET call http://192.168.1.x:2323/?cmd=screenOff&password=<password> you can turn the screen off.

 Only charge tablet battery when needed

-Fully Kiosk can push tablet and other Kiosk state data to the MQTT topic fully/deviceInfo/<hash> one of those properties is batteryLevel, based on this value I trigger an automation to control the smart socket to charge the tablet.
+Fully Kiosk can push tablet and other kiosk state data to the MQTT topic fully/deviceInfo/<hash>.
+One of those properties is batteryLevel; based on this value, I trigger an automation to control the smart socket to charge the tablet.

 Create a tablet dashboard